Crazygolem/epfl/2013-Clusters/Project/report.md

 ![[S]](/images/dps-flow_data-s.svg) Contains a list of primes and optionally the *FIN* signal.
 ![[D]](/images/dps-flow_data-d.svg) Contains an *ACK* signal and optionally a list of primes.

+The `Sieve` operation performed by the master is done in the same process as the `Split` and `Merge` operations, but in another thread.
+This allows DPS to optimize the communication between the `Sieve` and the `Split` operation, by not actually sending a message but rather sharing memory.

-As DPS requires that each message sent through the `Split` generates a message received by the `Merge`, the slave processes must send an acknowledgment message to the merge even if they are not able to send the list of primes in their chunk yet.
+As DPS requires that each message sent through the `Split` generates a message received by the `Merge`, the slave processes must send an acknowledgment message to the merge, even if they are not able to send the list of primes in their chunk yet.

 When the master sends the last prime to the slaves, it signals that there are no more primes coming by setting the *FIN* flag.
 When slaves have done processing their chunk with the last primes, they send the *ACK* message with a list of all the primes they found.